-PhD with a specialisation in International Relations/ Political Science
+PhD in International Relations/ Political Science

 Students with a bachelor’s degree interested in a PhD are encouraged to apply to the accelerated master’s program, as a way-station transitioning to doctoral research.
-This fast-tracked master’s/doctoral program allows students to complete a master’s and PhD within five years (10 semesters).
+This fast-track master’s/doctoral program allows students to complete a master’s and PhD within five years (10 semesters).

 The first year of the stand-alone PhD program is divided between advanced course work in qualitative and quantitative methods, as well as in substantive subfields.
 The third semester is dedicated to developing a dissertation prospectus that will be the basis of the student’s research for the next few years.